 More interesting to me was their sprayer boasting two axial fans that run counter to one another.
 Carrarospray claims this counter-rotation creates more uniform air than a single fan… but I have no idea how.

 Then there was the Andreoli Eco with it’s stainless steel high-efficiency vane system.
-Reminding me of the Turbomist, the suction is in the front, so the sprayer is a little less likely to draw spray into the fan when one side is shut down for inside-row spraying.
+Reminding me of the Turbomist, the suction is in the front, so the sprayer is a little less likely to draw spray into the fan when one side is shut down for border spraying and when turning at the end of a row.
 Louvers covering the outlets would be better, but still, this is an improvement.
 They also claim to have a symmetrical airflow pattern, unlike older axial fans that move air up on one side and down on the other.

 The Rears Pul-Tank reminded me of just that – a tank!
 Heavy-duty, stainless construction and intended (with care) to last a long, long time.
 No special features to boast of.
 It would seem this sprayer adheres to old-school ideas about airblast spraying.
 Certainly, simple and strong are two appealing features to those operators that don’t want to be bothered with complications.